Home

 Philip Depoy, The King James Conspiracy (2009), about a monk with a secret past and divided loyalties who is hired by the translators of the King James Bible in 1605 to find out who murdered one of the translators.

-Susanna Gregory, A Conspiracy of Violence, about a reluctant spy for the government of King Charles II; #1 in the Thomas Chaloner mystery series
+Susanna Gregory, A Conspiracy of Violence (2006), about a reluctant spy for King Charles II's feared Secretary of State, John Thurloe; #1 in the Thomas Chaloner mystery series.

-Susanna Gregory, Blood on the Strand, about a reluctant spy for the government of King Charles II; #2 in the Thomas Chaloner mystery series
+Susanna Gregory, Blood on the Strand (2007), about a government spy who must uncover the real murderer of a beggar before an innocent man is hanged; #2 in the Thomas Chaloner mystery series.

-Susanna Gregory, the Butcher of Smithfield, about a reluctant spy for the government of King Charles II; #3 in the Thomas Chaloner mystery series
+Susanna Gregory, The Butcher of Smithfield (2008), about a government spy who attempts to discover the identity of the man behind a notorious London gang; #3 in the Thomas Chaloner mystery series.

 Ross King, Ex-Libris (2001), a literary thriller about a London bookseller's efforts to recover a valuable book for an eccentric widow's library at the risk of his life.
 Review

-Edward Marston, The King's Evil, an architect investigates murders in London after the Great Fire of 1666; #1 in the Christopher Redmayne series
+Edward Marston, The King's Evil (1999), an architect investigates murders in London after the Great Fire of 1666; #1 in the Christopher Redmayne series.

-Fidelis Morgan, Unnatural Fire, a humorous mystery about a former mistress of Charles II who turns to scandal-sheet journalism with the assistance of her maidservant and stumbles across a murder; #1 in the Countess Ashby de la Zouche mystery series
+Fidelis Morgan, Unnatural Fire (2000), a humorous mystery about a former mistress of Charles II who turns to scandal-sheet journalism with the assistance of her maidservant and stumbles across a murder; #1 in the Countess Ashby de la Zouche mystery series.

-Fidelis Morgan, The Rival Queens, a humorous mystery about a countess and her maidservant who witness a murder in a concert hall while evading a bailiff; #2 in the Countess Ashby de la Zouche mystery series
+Fidelis Morgan, The Rival Queens (2001), a humorous mystery about a countess and her maidservant who witness a murder in a concert hall while evading a bailiff; #2 in the Countess Ashby de la Zouche mystery series.

-Fidelis Morgan, The Ambitious Stepmother, a humorous mystery about a countess and her maidservant who encounter a case of poisoning while in France; #3 in the Countess Ashby de la Zouche mystery series
+Fidelis Morgan, The Ambitious Stepmother (2002), a humorous mystery about a countess and her maidservant who encounter a case of poisoning while in France; #3 in the Countess Ashby de la Zouche mystery series.

-Fidelis Morgan, Fortune's Slave, a humorous mystery about a countess and her maidservant who attract murderous ruffians when they seek investment advice during a time of frenzied financial speculation; #4 in the Countess Ashby de la Zouche mystery series
+Fidelis Morgan, Fortune's Slave (2004), a humorous mystery about a countess and her maidservant who attract murderous ruffians when they seek investment advice during a time of frenzied financial speculation; #4 in the Countess Ashby de la Zouche mystery series.

 Christi Phillips, The Devlin Diary (2008), a modern Cambridge Fellow and a historian find clues to the murder of a professor in an unsolved case of serial killings in the court of Charles II in 1672; #2 in the Claire Donovan series in which a modern young woman solves mysteries connected with historical events in various times and places.

-Martin Stephen, The Desperate Remedy: Henry Gresham and the Gunpowder Plot, a mystery set during the reign of James I; #1 in the Henry Gresham mystery series
+Martin Stephen, The Desperate Remedy: Henry Gresham and the Gunpowder Plot (2003), about a spy in the court of James I who must find out who killed one of his best informers; #1 in the Henry Gresham mystery series.

-Martin Stephen, The Conscience of the King: Henry Gresham and the Shakespeare Conspiracy, a mystery set during the reign of James I; #2 in the Henry Gresham mystery series (#3 and #4 are set during the time of Queen Elizabeth I; see the Renaissance section)
+Martin Stephen, The Conscience of the King: Henry Gresham and the Shakespeare Conspiracy (2003), about a spy in the court of James I asked to track down a valuable handwritten manuscript after Shakespeare abruptly retreats from public life, not realizing he is being used as a pawn to flush out a dangerous madman; #2 in the Henry Gresham mystery series (#3 and #4 are prequels set during the time of Queen Elizabeth I; see the Renaissance section).

-Leonard Tourney, Time's Fool, as an old man, William Shakespeare is forced to turn sleuth
+Leonard Tourney, Time's Fool (2004), as an old man, William Shakespeare is forced to turn sleuth after his former love, the "dark mistress" of his sonnets, tries to blackmail him.

 Continental Europe and North America in the 17th Century